Developing a Focused Global Sales Strategy

 Total Seminar Hours: 9

-Carlton O’Neal is a 25-year veteran in technology and global entrepreneurship, marketing, sales, and business development.
+Carlton O’Neal, Clinical Professor of Marketing, is a 25-year veteran in technology and global entrepreneurship, marketing, sales, and business development.
 Currently, he is a Visiting Assistant Professor at the University of San Diego teaching Marketing, Business-to-Business Marketing and Professional Selling in both undergraduate and graduate programs.
 O’Neal also teaches Marketing and Sales to local technology executives through UCSD Extension.
 Previously, he held VP and CEO positions with various start-up and public technology companies in the U.S. and abroad, including GigaRiver, Proximetry (Poland), Alvarion (Israel), Bosch Telecom (Germany) and Texas Instruments.
 He also pioneered the creation of the first commercial 4G standard in the world called WiMAX.
 In his positions, O’Neal has been involved in strategic planning and leadership, including market targeting, positioning and differentiating, developing key early customers and partnerships, and marketing and selling products and services in the U.S. and 35 countries worldwide.